 We would like to invite anyone attending Current Archaeology Live!
 2018 to join us at a special Editor-in-Chief’s dinner after the conference on Friday 23rd February.
 The meal will take place directly after the evening reception, at the Goodge Street branch of Spaghetti House at 7:30pm, and will be attended by our founder and Editor-in-Chief Andrew Selkirk, […]

-23-24 February 2018Current Archaeology Live!
-2018 returned to the University of London's Senate House on 23-24 February.
-We heard from the foremost archaeological experts on the latest finds and ground-breaking research, and as always it was an entertaining, stimulating, and enjoyable two days!
+8-9 March 2019Current Archaeology Live!
+2019 will be returning to the University of London's Senate House on 8-9 March.
+We will be hearing from the foremost archaeological experts on the latest finds and ground-breaking research, and it's set to be an entertaining, stimulating, and enjoyable two days!

 Current Archaeology Awards